ToxPuro/astaroth/paper.md

 Much of the software used for scientific computing is written for CPUs, and has to be ported to GPUs to run larger problems with decent times-to-solution.
-`Astaroth` has been developed to solve this problem for the subset of scientific software that relies heavily on stencil computations.
+`Astaroth` has been developed to solve this problem for the subset of scientific software that relies heavily on stencil computations and compared to existing solutions is specifically optimized for computations needed in multiphysics simulations.
-`Astaroth`'s domain specific language (DSL) can be used to rewrite existing PDE solvers or to write completely new ones.
+`Astaroth`'s domain specific language (DSL) is designed to enable researchers to rewrite existing PDE solvers or to write completely new ones.

-As an example, `Astaroth` has been used to write a partial differential equation (PDE) solver for astrophysical plasma simulations [@vaisala2023exploring], which scales to thousands of GPUs with a weak scaling efficiency \>90% [@pekkila_graphicsprocessors_2026].
+As examples of this, `Astaroth` has been used to write a partial differential equation (PDE) solver for astrophysical plasma simulations [@vaisala2023exploring], which scales to thousands of GPUs with a weak scaling efficiency \>90% [@pekkila_graphicsprocessors_2026, and has also been used to accelerate the widely used astrophysics framework `Pencil Code`.

-Accelerating such simulations was the original reason for the creation of `Astaroth`.
-A widely used framework for them is the `Pencil Code` [@brandenburg2020pencil], which is a modular multiphysics PDE and particle dynamics solver.
-A prototype of `Astaroth` focused on accelerating high-order finite-difference methods for isothermal hydrodynamics, as employed by `Pencil Code`, on GPUs [@pekkila2017methods;@vaisala_magneticphenomena_2017].
-The `Astaroth` framework for general stencil computations took shape in [@pekkila_masters_2019] with the introduction of the DSL, code generator, and multilayer API.
-With later revisions, `Astaroth` has successfully been used to accelerate `Pencil Code` [@puro2023programmatic], achieving speedup factors of 20-60 [@pekkila2022scalable].
 Of course, `Astaroth`'s PDE solver is not limited to astrophysics, and neither is `Astaroth` limited to PDEs.
-As an example, many image processing techniques, like edge detection and convolutions, are stencil operations.
+As an example, many image processing techniques, like edge detection and convolutions, are stencil operations and stencil operations are widely used in numerical linear algebra.

 # State of the field